GLOSSARY @F-L-O-W

 capability

-a person to do work.
+– the ability of a person to do work.

-– the amount of available potentiality already actualized
+– the amount of available potentiality already actualized as some

-as some ability.
+ability.
 See: Potential, Capacity.

 capacity

-– the complete available potentiality for actualization of
+– the complete available potentiality for actualization of some ability.

-some ability.
 See: Capability, Potential.

 catalytic validity

-– the extent to which those involved in research become
+– the extent to which those involved in research become motivated to

 cerebral dominance

-– an outdated theory, claiming that one half of the brain
+– an outdated theory, claiming that one half of the brain controls or

-controls or takes precedence over the other
+takes precedence over the other

 clarification

 – The second core competency of the Coach2 Coaching Model.
+Once the

-their work together begins with a process of clarifying
+begins with a process of clarifying the client’s self-knowledge and

-relevant beliefs, motivations and capabilities, purposes,
+self-awareness, values, relevant beliefs, motivations and capabilities,

-See: Connection, Commitment.
+Connection, Commitment.

 coaching

-– regular discussions between a manager and an immediate
+– regular discussions between a manager and an immediate subordinate in

-is able to handle an increasing amount of the full range
+knowledge so that the subordinate is able to handle an increasing amount

-of work available in the subordinate’s role.
+of the full range of work available in the subordinate’s role.

 code (e5-4)